Android O finally has a name: Say hello to Oreo

 It's O-fficial.

 Oreo is the newest version of Android, Google's mobile operating system.
-The updated software, which was available only in developer beta for the last few months, Google said Monday.
+The updated software, which has been available for the last few months in developer beta, will arrive on devices by the end of the year.

 It's been a long guessing game about what the "O" in Android O stands for.
 For the uninitiated, Google names each new version of Android alphabetically and after a candy or sweet.
 For example, the most recent version was dubbed Nougat.
 Before that was Marshmallow, and before that Lollipop.
 Oreo will be Android 8.0, following Nougat.

 Theories making the rounds predicted either that "O" stood for Oreo or that Google was trolling everyone by timing the announcement during Monday's solar eclipse.
-Google unveiled a statue of the newest dessert-themed update at 14th Street Park in New York City on Monday, just as the eclipse's high point started trailing off.
+Google unveiled a statue of the newest dessert-themed update at 14th Street Park in Manhattan on Monday, just as the eclipse's high point started trailing off.

 The unveiling was across the street from the Chelsea Market, where the original Nabisco factory was located.
 That's where the first Oreo was invented.

-This is the first time that Google has revealed the next Android statue somewhere other than on its Mountain View, California, headquarters, where giant lollipops, ice cream sandwiches and jelly beans grace the grounds.
+This is the first time that Google has revealed the next Android statue somewhere other than on its Mountain View, California, headquarters, where a giant lollipop, ice cream sandwich and jelly beans grace the grounds.

+Google decided to name this update after the Oreo cookie after several late nights at its headquarters where engineers just kept grabbing the snacks, Sagar Kamdar, Android's director of product management said.

+"At our microkitchens at Google, we have Oreos all around.
+Our engineers just kept eating Oreos with their glasses of milk," Kamdar said.

 One of Android Oreo's biggest focuses is better battery life for the hardware running it.
 For example, Google will limit what apps can do after they're launched on your phone but not actively in use.
 For example, now apps won't be able to do as much with location updates while they're running in the background -- which can normally be a big battery suck.